- Just For Kids

 - For Teachers

-The Beginning of the Self-Winding Wristwatch & Interesting Finds in the Museum Watch Collection in 2014 on Nov 16, 2014 7:00 PM EST register by clicking the link below:
+November 16, 2014- The Beginning of the Self-Winding Wristwatch & Interesting Finds in the Museum Watch Collection in 2014 by Gallet Guest Curator Adam Harris.

 Our Gallet guest curator of wristwatches, Adam Harris will discuss the “genesis” of the automatic wristwatch 1922 to 1940s.
 Adam will also present some of his research findings during his stay as a guest wristwatch curator, including important and updated NAWCC collection items descriptions, early patents and WWI photographs.